Giving Ada a Chance

 I put together a comprehensive guide to setting up an Ada runtime library suitable for operating system development on the x86 platform, which can be viewed here.

-Despite my minor misgivings, my experiences with Ada remain positive overall.
-More than once I've heard online detractors accuse Ada of having aged poorly, or excuse it on the basis that it was a product of its age; A historical artefact to be taken as-is, not to be judged by today's —impliedly higher— standards.
-I contend the fact that a modern developer can recognise in Ada many of the high-level constructs considered unique to modern scripting languages demonstrates it is in fact the programming ecosystem on the whole that's aged poorly.
-I also wonder if complicated low-level programming concepts would be more intuitive to beginners if taught through Ada instead of C, as is common in computer science and engineering faculties worldwide.
+Despite some minor misgivings, my experience with Ada remains positive overall.
+More than once I've heard online detractors accuse Ada of having aged poorly, or excuse it on the basis that it's a product of its time; A historical artefact to be taken as-is, not to be judged by today's —presumably higher— standards.
+The fact that many of the high-level language constructs found in modern scripting languages have been in Ada since the beginning shows that maybe the rest of the programming ecosystem hasn't actually aged as well as we think.

 What Happened? #

-Despite the many great things it has to offer, Ada has never gained much ground as a mainstream programming language outside of the aerospace, and the defense industries.
+Despite having a lot to offer, Ada never gained much ground as a mainstream programming language outside the aerospace and defense industries.
 Many explanations have been offered as to why, with language historians often citing Ada's early compiler ecosystem as a barrier for the language's wider adoption.
 Veterans of the DoD's Ada mandate trade war stories about long compilation times on expensive, proprietary development infrastructure.
 The technical challenge of implementing, and operating an Ada compiler on contemporary hardware was so significant that enterprise software tool developer Rational would even go so far as creating a dedicated workstation for the task, the Rational R10006.
 Even with the Ada standard being publicly available, It wouldn't be until the release of GNAT in 1995 —based on the FSF's GCC compiler— that Ada would have a freely available compiler.

 Despite Department of Defense sponsored studies acknowledging Ada as the most suitable language for the task (National Research Council, 1997), the DoD would ultimately repeal its controversial mandate7 that all in-house mission-critical software be developed in Ada.
 By this point in time the DoD had largely shifted its focus away from sponsoring expensive in-house software development, and towards the utilisation of COTS (Commercial Off The Shelf) software.
 This event would mark the beginning of Ada's decline in the general programming community.